***If you live outside the US, you will need the 220V Sauna International Version***

 Exercise raises the body’s temperature and increasing the oxygenation of the cells.
 While this is true some people do not sweat as easily as others during exercise and others do not release the toxins as easily.
 Ironically both of these often occur as a result of a toxin overload clogging up the detox process.

-The benefits of a sauna after a workout include the release of these toxins and a faster result as the body is already at a higher core temperature and primed for release of the toxins.
+The benefits of a sauna after a workout include the release of these toxins and a faster result as the body is already at a higher core temperature and primed for the release of the toxins.
 Less time is needed in the sauna after a workout and it is important to monitor the time and your body’s reaction.

 Fiber for Mobilized Toxin Removal